Ideas and Strategies for Course Sites

-Dr. Eagle Glassheim used Connect to create a flipped classroom environment in which course material was taken out of lectures and organized into online course modules.
+Dr. Eagle Glassheim is using Canvas to create a flipped classroom environment in which course material was taken out of lectures and organized into online course modules.
 As a result, a significant portion of lecture time could be allocated to interactive exercises and classroom discussion.
 Additionally, students were able to go through the online modules and review the course material at their own pace.

 LAST 100 – Introduction to Latin American Studies

 Department: French, Hispanic, and Italian Studies, Latin American Studies Program

 Jonathan Beasley-Murray used the WordPress platform to create a course site that integrates course content, a video and podcast library, and student blog posts.
 The site has an embedded Twitter widget, taking on a more modern approach to updating students with course activity.
 He also uses a tool called Tag Cloud so that students can easily find posts related to a certain word or topic.
 This interactive site allows students to access course material from anywhere and be more proactive in their learning.

 LING 100 – Introduction to Language and Linguistics